rev3r/ProperHelloWorld/README.md

 This would unnecessarily pollute source code.

-Besides, I wrote it to compatible with C# 8 *nullable reference types* feature (yes, that's my excute).
+Besides, I wrote it to compatible with C# 8.0 *nullable reference types* feature (yes, that's my excute).

 # ToDo

 The only thing that hurts me, is that I reference `Infrastructure` from `ConsoleApp` (for DI purpose).

-I'll fix it some day.
+I'll fix it some day...